emfrias/bitshares-pytools/coldstorage/README.md

 7. Carry the output (console command) to a connected BitShares client and paste the command in the console (the signed transaction is also stored in a txt file in the same directory)
 8. Wait for 1 confirmation.
 9. Done

+# DISCLAIMER: #
+- I used this to learn how to write python code
+- don't use with serious money unless you know what you are doing and checked the code

+THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.